From BR Bullpen

 Hod Eller pitched 5 seasons in the majors, all with the Cincinnati Reds, and never posted a losing record in his big league career.

 As a rookie with Cincinnati in 1917, Eller pitched mostly out of the bullpen and won 10 games with a 2.36 ERA.
-In the ninth inning of an August 21st game against the New York Giants, he struck out the side on nine pitches.
-The next year, appearing more often as a starter, he won 15 with an identical earned run average as the year before.
+In the 9th inning of an August 21st game against the New York Giants, he struck out the side on nine pitches.
+The next year, 1918, appearing more often as a starter, he won 15 with an identical earned run average as the year before.
 He had his best season in 1919, going 19-9 with 7 shutouts and throwing a no-hitter against the St. Louis Cardinals on May 11th.
-His team reached the World Series, and he hurled two complete games in it: in Game Five, he earned a win while at one point striking out six straight Chicago White Sox batters; in Game Eight, he went the distance as the Reds clinched the championship.
+His team reached the World Series, and he hurled two complete games in it: in Game 5, he earned a win while at one point striking out six straight Chicago White Sox batters; in Game 8, he went the distance as the Reds clinched the championship.
+Of course that World Series is forever tainted by the Black Sox Scandal.

 Eller won 13 games for Cincinnati in 1920 but recorded just 2 wins in 13 appearances for the team the next year.
 Returning to the minors, he split the 1922 campaign between the Mount Sterling Essex of the Blue Grass League (for whom he was a player-manager) and the Oakland Oaks of the Pacific Coast League.
 He managed Mount Sterling again the following summer and ended his baseball career at age 30 after playing for the Indianapolis Indians of the American Association in 1924.